Teaching English in France: Living in France

 French Cuisine

-• Confit de Canard - "Duck confit" is made from the legs and wings of a duck cooked in grease.
+• Confit de canard - "Duck confit" is made from the legs and wings of a duck cooked in grease.

 • Foie gras - The cooked liver of a duck or goose.